 The journal seeks both evaluative (theoretical literature reviews, systematic reviews) and quantitative (meta-analyses) papers that make a state of the art of issues in scientific communication.
 Integrative review articles that connect different areas of research are of special interest.
 You can watch these videos to learn about the difference between literature insights and state-of-the-literature articles.
 We do not publish empirical articles.

 We publish literature reviews in any subfield of Communication.

 Review of Communication Research aims to present the best reviews in the discipline, written by the most talented scholars.
 The authors are scholars experienced in publishing in leading journals.
 If you are not an experienced scholar, please, find a colleague who can work on the manuscript with you.
-He or she should be the corresponding author.

 Rigorous Peer-Review Processes

 To assure the quality of the reviews, we run a double-blind peer review with a minimum of two experts on the topic.
 Also, the editor, or the section editor, reads and comments on the manuscript.
 In addition to the double-blind peer review, we run an innovative open-review process that allows any scholar to review the manuscripts.

 The articles we publish are accessible for free.
 We want to allow access to knowledge to every scholar.